 Accident Insurance Benefit Calculator

-How to Use
+How to Use the Accident Insurance Benefit Calculator

 Next, choose the Severity/Coverage Level.
 The levels in the form act like multiplier bands.
 A low or minor case uses a smaller band, while a high or catastrophic case uses a larger one.
 Think of this field as the main driver of how far the estimate expands above the base amount.
 If you are unsure which level to pick, do not force false precision.
 Run at least two cases, such as medium and high, so you can see a reasonable spread and decide whether your planning target still feels sensible.

 Then select the Jurisdiction/State Factor.
 This field shifts the whole range down, keeps it near the baseline, or pushes it higher.
 In the calculator it uses three broad choices: conservative or traditional, moderate or typical, and liberal or progressive.
-This does not mean one state is always generous and another is always strict in every case.
+That does not mean one state is always generous and another is always strict in every case.
 It simply gives you a way to pressure-test your estimate under different conditions.

 Once those three fields are filled in, click Calculate.
 The results panel will show a minimum and maximum estimate and also list the multipliers used in the calculation.
 That extra detail matters.
 If the result surprises you, the breakdown helps you see whether the surprise came from the base amount, the severity band, or the state factor.
 That makes it easier to revise one assumption at a time instead of changing everything at once and losing track of what moved the estimate.